mantidproject/mantid/docs/source/concepts/PeaksWorkspace.rst

 --------------------------------------------

-If you set the `wavelength` (in Å) or `energy` (in meV) property on a PeaksWorkspace when the createPeak method is used the goniometer rotation with be calculated.
+If you set the `wavelength` (in Å) or `energy` (in meV) property on a PeaksWorkspace, or if the instrument on the PeaksWorkspace has the `wavelength` parameter, the goniometer rotation will be calculated when the createPeak method is used.
 This allows you to use one instrument definition for multiple goniometer rotations, for example adding peaks in Slice Viewer from multiple combined MD workspaces.
 It only works for a constant wavelength source and only for Q sample workspaces.
 It also assumes the goniometer rotation is around the y-axis only.
 For details on the calculation see "Calculate Goniometer For Constant Wavelength" at :ref:`FindPeaksMD <algm-FindPeaksMD>`.

 .. code-block:: python